~ CELERY Seed and CELERIAC Seed~

-'Full White' Self-blanching Celery
+Golden Self-blanching Celery

 The one Ben is holding in the picture was not earthed up at all, though we tied it loosely with a bit of hessian twine towards the end, and we think that it has come out really well for so little work!
 Some people like to pack straw around the plants to enhance the self-blanching effect further.
 Stands well, ready from October.

-Cutting celery is the same plant as normal celery, but bred for lots of leaf production rather than thick stems.
+This is the same plant as normal celery, but bred for lots of leaf production rather than thick stems.

 'Giant Prague' Celeriac (Improved strain)

 If you don't know it, Celeriac is a root vegetable derived from celery, but bred for its huge root ball that you eat.
 (Its very much like the relationship between Chard and Beetroot - they are the same plant but have been bred for very different uses.)